5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 # Boot arguments explained
-Listed below you find commonly used as well as rather uncommon boot-args which can be applied to OpenCore and Clover.
+Listed below you find an incomplete list of commonly used as well as rather uncommon boot-args which can be injected by OpenCore and Clover.

 ### Debugging
 |Boot-arg|Description|